ajit1996/forex-rates-assessment/README.md

 * Checkout the git repo (i.e ) and go to project directory
 * Run following command in terminal to run one-frame-application and postgres in separate docker containers: **docker-compose up**
 * I've added Dockerfile for forex-rates app but for some reason even after adding network configuration for postgres in docker-compose getting issues running locally
-* As a workaround to run forex-rates, Service can run locally on port 8080 and for ease have kept sbt package within repo.
+* As a workaround to run forex-rates service, Either we can run service from editor of any choice or from terminal and for ease have kept sbt package within repo.

-### Steps to run Application :
+### Steps To Run Application :
-    1 - Clone git repo and go to project directory
-    2 - Run command **docker-compose up**
+    1 - Clone git repo (i.e git clone https://github.com/ajit1996/forex-rates-assessment.git )and go to project directory 2 - Run command docker-compose up
-    3 - Run command **sbt/bin/sbt run forex.jar**
+    3 - Run command in separate terminal sbt/bin/sbt run forex.jar

 ### The Forex Rates API Sample Examples :